ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ![Enable Multi-path](/images/Connect_0.png)
 3. Click **Advanced** and select **Enable CHAP log on**.
 ![Enable CHAP](/images/chap_0.png)
-4. Enter the username in the Name field, and enter the password in the Target secret field.
+4. Enter the username in the Name field, and enter the password in the Target secret field.<br/>
 **Note:** The Name and Target secret field values can be obtained from the Block Storage Details screen in the portal as User name and Password respectively
 5. Click **OK** until the iSCSI Initiator Properties window is displayed.
 The status of the target in the Discovered Targets section changes from Inactive to Connected.
 ![Connected status](/images/Connected.png)